riceissa/material-conditional/source.md

 authors also distinguish between a conditional and an implication.
-We won't be needing the concept of (what some authors call) implication in this essay, so to avoid confusion, we will refer to conditionals only, not implications.
-Also, throughout the essay we use "statement", "sentence", and "proposition" interchangeably.
+We won't be needing the concept of (what some authors call) implication in this essay, so to avoid confusion, we will refer to conditionals only, not implications.[^implication] Also, throughout the essay we use "statement", "sentence", and "proposition" interchangeably.

 Finally, I know how difficult it is to learn _and retain_ math, so I